eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Keys steps to build the Hello World! application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *Hello World!* example has a very simple 'data layer' with a data
+The *Hello World!* example has an effortless 'data layer' with a data
 model made of one data type ``Msg`` that represents keyed messages (c,f
 next subsection).